bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-26-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter summaries continued discussion about enabling full RBF, provides overviews for several transcripts of discussions at a CoreDev.tech meeting, and describes a proposal for ephemeral anchor outputs designed for contract protocols like LN.
+This week's newsletter summarizes continued discussion about enabling full RBF, provides overviews for several transcripts of discussions at a CoreDev.tech meeting, and describes a proposal for ephemeral anchor outputs designed for contract protocols like LN.
 Also included are our